arunsasidharan84/CCS-ServerManagement-Suite/README.md

 3. Set up the configuration at `/etc/ccs/ccs.conf`.

 ---
-*Note: This is a private repository for CCS Lab and collaborators.*
+*Note: This is created for CCS, NIMHANS, and may be used as a template to improve upon for other Labs.*